ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 ## Working with Queries

 1. If you click the **Work Items** tile, you can access the Work Items hub - via **Queries**.
 Queries make it easy to find and work with sets of work items based on criteria you define.
-You can access exisiting queries or create a new one.
+You can access existing queries or create a new one.

 1. Right-select **All Work Items** from the **Queries** menu and select **View Results**.
 The results of the query will open in the editor window.